-5.11.
+4.11.
 Measuring Arclength

 A middle mouse button click and drag shows distance in arclength in the bottom right box at the top of the image when a pixel scale is set in the Preferences menu or WCS headers are available.
 Otherwise length is shown in pixels.
-Click the "clear apertures overlay" icon \bigotimes to remove the line that was drawn during the measurement.
+Click the "clear apertures overlay" icon to remove the line that was drawn during the measurement.
 Two Preference menu options are available to enable image data to be written to a log file when the middle mouse button is clicked or dragged.
 The resulting log file can be saved if desired.

-5.12.
+4.12.
 Image Stack Display

 Image sequences can be opened into an AIJ "stack" by using the AIJ toolbar menu item File->Import->Image Sequence, or directory/folder containing an image sequence can be dragged and dropped on the AIJ toolbar.
 When a sequence of images has been opened into an AIJ image "Stack", they will be displayed in a single window as shown in Figure 2, with the addition of a stack control bar inserted between the image and histogram display as shown in Figure 3.
 The slider can be dragged left and right to move through the images, or the left and right arrow buttons on either end can be used to move through the images one at a time.
 The keyboard left and right arrow keys will also move through the images one at a time.
-The play icon $\overrightarrow{}$ will display the stack as an animation.
+The play icon will display the stack as an animation.
 Right click the play icon to set the animation speed and other parameters.
-To delete the currently displayed image from a stack (i.e. the current slice), click the 🖻 icon above the image.
-The image is only removed from the stack in AIJ memory, and is not deleted from the disk.
+To delete the currently displayed image from a stack (i.e. the current slice), click the circums is not deleted from the disk.
 The delete current image feature will not delete the last two images of a stack.